What Is Process-Based Therapy? And Why Is It So Important for Healing?

 By: Anna Vargas, LCMHC

-Maybe you’ve experienced for yourself or learned a bit about therapy, how it works and know that it often includes diagnoses: Generalized Anxiety Disorder, Major Depressive Disorder, ADHD, PTSD, OCD.
+Maybe you’ve experienced for yourself or learned a bit about therapy, how it works and know that it often includes diagnoses: anxiety, depression, PTSD, OCD.
 The list is long and all licensed therapists are trained in how to diagnose clients based on their symptom presentation.
 And while it may help name what you’re experiencing, it’s not the whole story.

 You might have wondered:

-Why do I still feel this way even thought I understand what’s going on?
+Why do I still feel this way, even when I understand what’s going on?

 Why do these symptoms keep showing up, even when I try to change them?